Excursions (Barber): II. In slow blues tempo

 The harmonies of this movement consist of strictly the tonic (G), subdominant (C), and dominant (D) tonalities.
-However, there is some debate as to whether this movement is indeed in G, or as the key signature says, C. Friedewald claims that this movement is centered on C with each section being “limited to the tonic and dominant chord.”
-However, through closer analysis, this piece is centered on G. Sifferman explains that “simply listening to or playing the piece… makes the tonal center [of] G undeniably clear to the ear.”
+However, there is some debate as to whether this movement is indeed in G, or as the key signature says, C. Friedewald claims that this movement is centered on C with each section being "limited to the tonic and dominant chord."
+However, through closer analysis, this piece is centered on G. Sifferman explains that "simply listening to or playing the piece… makes the tonal center [of] G undeniably clear to the ear."

-In Friedewald's defense, this movement's key signature indicates C major, there are a fair number of G dominant seventh chords, and the final chord of the piece is a perfect fifth on C. There is some truth in saying this movement is in C, but Barber most likely chose not to include a key signature to further emphasize the “blue” notes, specifically, the lowered sevenths.
-In an analysis of this movement in G major, the “absence of a sharp in the key signature is accounted for by the… F-natural.”
-This further explains that the F-naturals which occur within the tonic harmonies were not written for the purpose of creating dominant seventh chords.
-“By avoiding the F-sharp in the key signature, the lowered seventh is established as a constant pitch, while the use of the leading tone is the exception.”
+In Friedewald's defense, this movement's key signature indicates C major, there are a fair number of G dominant seventh chords, and the final chord of the piece is a perfect fifth on C. There is some truth in saying this movement is in C, but Barber most likely chose not to include a key signature to further emphasize the "blue" notes, specifically, the lowered sevenths.
+In an analysis of this movement in G major, the "absence of a sharp in the key signature is accounted for by the… F♮."
+This further explains that the F♮s which occur within the tonic harmonies were not written for the purpose of creating dominant seventh chords.
+"By avoiding the F♯ in the key signature, the lowered seventh is established as a constant pitch, while the use of the leading tone is the exception."

-In the first measure, Barber incorporates another “blue” note, the lowered third.
-The B-flat (enharmonically spelled A-sharp) creating “increased tension or dissonance… harmonically.”
-Barber continues, throughout this movement with the added “blue” notes that create the harmonic tension characteristic of a blues piece.
+In the first measure, Barber incorporates another "blue" note, the lowered third.
+The B♭ (enharmonically spelled A♯) creating "increased tension or dissonance… harmonically."
+Barber continues, throughout this movement with the added "blue" notes that create the harmonic tension characteristic of a blues piece.

 In measures 19 through 22 Barber emphasizes the raised and lowered third scale degrees in the left hand octaves.
-This first begins with the pick up B-natural.
-Additionally, Barber makes use of the lowered seventh scale degree, F-natural as a melodic tone over the tonic chord.
-This further demonstrates Barber's “bending or worrying” particular scale degrees to create a blues mood.
+This first begins with the pick up B♮.
+Additionally, Barber makes use of the lowered seventh scale degree, F♮ as a melodic tone over the tonic chord.
+This further demonstrates Barber's "bending or worrying" particular scale degrees to create a blues mood.

 Clearly the slowest movement of all four, this piece has a subtle uniqueness about it that makes it stand out from the rest.
 This is especially heard in the final chord of the movement.
-The movement ends on the subdominant harmony which Sifferman believes it ends as “though the progression could continue ‘ad infinitum.’”
+The movement ends on the subdominant harmony which Sifferman believes it ends as "though the progression could continue 'ad infinitum.'"